Introduction to Hub

 What is the Hub Network?

 The network hub is an interface connecting physical devices such as a printer, I/O devices, desktop, storage devices and all servers in the data center.
 It is according to the requirement or plans to choose the configuration of the hub.
 It plays the main role in a star topology.
 If the user is implementing a T-shaped network, they connect their devices, where there is no point in using it since they have only two systems.

 Types of Hub

-There are three types which is deployed according to its usage.
+There are three types that are deployed according to their usage.
 They are passive, active, and intelligent.
 In recent days, the modification was done to hubs that provide high performance.

 1. Passive Hub

 - It has quiescent creatures as the name portraits, and it does not impact performance, but it helps identify the bugs and detect the faulty hardware.
 They are a simple that receives the packet on a port and is then broadcast to all the port.

 - It has a 10base-2 port and RJ-45 connectors, which is connected to each local area network device.
 This connecter is applied as a standard one in your network.
 AUI ports are placed in advanced passive hubs, which are connected as the transceiver as per the network design.